I want your loyalty, not your sacrifices.

 In Mathew 9:13 Jesus quoted the verse above from Hosea and said to go and learn what this means.
 The key word to this entire verse that the Lord wants us to understand is the word loyalty.
 The word loyalty here refers to a steadfast love.
 It is an adherence to another from the heart.
 In other words because of their love they will be completely loyal.
 This is what God wants from us.

 Notice it says He wants our loyalty, not our sacrifices.
 If you have a true loyalty to God, a steadfast love for Him, then going to God’s house every time there is opportunity, sharing the gospel, and giving to the work of the Lord are not a sacrifice to you.
 Many feel that they have to “sacrifice” there time and money for God, but that is not what God wants.
 Our Father wants you to want to do these things because of a steadfast love for Him.

 What does this steadfast love, this loyalty lead to?
 He tells us in the above verse, that we may know Him.
 Sadly many Christians know about God, but do not intimately know God.
 Why?
 No loyalty.
-When doing the basic things scripture teaches us should be a part of our lifestyle as a believer become a sacrifice for you, you have left your first love.
+When going to God’s house, serving God, and giving of your finances to the work of God become a sacrifice for you, you have left your first love.
 Scripture teaches us in the last days the love of many will grow cold.
 If this is true for you repent and renew your loyalty to God, or you will drift further away from really knowing Him.